Classic Motorcycle Build

 Harley WR Racer

-In 1946, the 45ci WR flathead racer was introduced.
-It conformed to stricter Class C AMA rules, which were intended to reduce costs for competitors.
-In Class C rulings, flatheads were allowed to displace 750cc, while OHV motors were limited to 500cc.
+In 1946, Harley introduced the 45ci WR flathead racer, designed to compete in AMA racing.
+Under AMA's Class C rulings, flathead motors were allowed to displace 750cc, while OHV motors were limited to 500cc.

-With increased compression and hotter cams, the WR-750 shared a large number of parts with the mass-produced military WL series.
+The WR factory racer was the 45's highest output model.
+With increased compression and hotter cams, the 750cc WR shared a large number of parts with the mass-produced military WL series.
 The WR racer saw considerable success, competing against rival Indians on dirt track speedways throughout the 1930s.

-The Harley WL 45 engine was left pretty much unchanged throughout it's 41-year production run.
-Until the Sportster surpassed it in 1998, it was Harley-Davidson's longest running engine in production.
+Until the Sportster surpassed it in 1998, the 45 flathead was Harley-Davidson's longest running engine in production.

 Harley 45 Frame